 - Anticonvulsants – whilst anticonvulsant drugs such as Pregabalin and Gabapentin are commonly used to treat epilepsy, they are also prescribed for serious neuropathic pain.
 However, clients often report to us major cognitive side effects.
 One described feeling “like a zombie.
 I was no use to anyone.”

 - Tricyclic Antidepressants – Amitriptyline or Nortriptyline are often prescribed to chronic pain sufferers as they have been found to be helpful for nerve pain.
 One side effect, or as some clients have described it “a side benefit”, is that it also aids sleep.

 - Opiates – Some chronic pain sufferers are prescribed Buprenorphine (which is similar to Morphine) as skin patches, or even Morphine itself, usually as Oramorph solution.

 Some CRPS sufferers gain temporary pain relief from sympathetic nerve blocks.
-This is, however, no evidence that nerve blocks can provide long term benefit.
+There is, however, no evidence that nerve blocks can provide long term benefit.

 The procedure involves an injection of anaesthetic next to the spine to both interrupt the activity of the sympathetic nerves and to improve blood flow.

-More generally utilised as part of a multi-disciplinary pain management programme, the techniques used may include gentle exercise and weight bearing, as well as hydrotherapy.
+Physical therapies are more generally utilised as part of a multi-disciplinary pain management programme.
+The techniques used may include gentle exercise and weight bearing, as well as hydrotherapy.